 Ultrasounds at the end of pregnancy are advised for patients who have medical problems, weight issues, or issues with fetal movement or organs, and those who are of advanced maternal age.
 The ultrasound technician will perform regular check-ups to help you to give birth to a healthy child.

 2. How many internal ultrasounds are safe to do during pregnancy?

 Two ultrasounds are typically performed during pregnancy, but if an unavoidable problem occurs, your doctor may perform other tests and scans.
 Ultrasounds in pregnancy are a completely safe and painless procedure.
 The sound waves or insertion of a wand will not affect the fetus.

 3. Is four-weeks too early to get an ultrasound?

 An ultrasound is usually performed at five weeks of pregnancy because, at four weeks, you will only see a pocket of fluid.
 At five to six weeks after your menstrual cycle ends, you can listen to a baby’s heartbeat well.

 4. What can I expect after an internal ultrasound?

 An internal ultrasound is a painless procedure which causes no problems at all.
 After this ultrasound, you can resume your daily routine.
-However, you may notice slight vaginal discharge after ultrasound, which is nothing but a lubricant gel coming out, which will stop within a few hours.
+However, you may notice slight discharge after the ultrasound, which is nothing but a lubricant gel coming out, which will stop within a few hours.
 It is a painless procedure and causes no harm to your baby, and there are no chances of miscarriage due to this ultrasound.